The Agentic Help Desk for DevOps is Here - Read More ×

 8. Harness

 Harness is specialized for CD and includes CI/CD automation, machine-learning verification, and enterprise-grade security.
-It also offers a unique feature called “cloud cost computing” which allows you to continuously monitor and control your cloud resource allocation and help keep costs under control.
+It also offers a unique feature called “cloud cost computing.”
+This allows you to continuously monitor and control your cloud resource allocation and help keep costs under control.

 Harness offers a free tier, and paid plans start at $57 per user per month.